jackspirou/clientjs/README.md

 ClientJS is a JavaScript library that makes digital fingerprinting easy, while also exposing all the browser data-points used in generating fingerprints.

-If you want to fingerprint browsers, you ***probably*** also interested in other client-based information, such as screen resolution, operating system, browser type, device type, and more.
+If you want to fingerprint browsers, you are ***probably*** also interested in other client-based information, such as screen resolution, operating system, browser type, device type, and more.

-These are the three things that make ClientJS different from other fingerprinting libraries:
+Below are some things features that make ClientJS different from other fingerprinting libraries:

-1. It is pure JavaScript
+-	It's pure native JavaScript
-2. It is decently lightweight at 43 KB
+-	It's decently lightweight at 43 KB
-3. All user data points are designed to available, not just the 32bit integer fingerprint
+-	All user data points are available by design, not just the 32bit integer fingerprint

 Installation
 ------------